Blackout (Hed PE album)

 This is the last release by the band to have two Guitarists, after Chizad quit in 2002.

 Production

 Jared Gomes later reflected unfavorably on the album's production, claiming that the label was trying to achieve commercial success by forcing a nu metal sound.
 Gomes stated in 2011, "all my decisions were being overlooked by the record company I was under when producing it… causing me to hold back on things, change song structures and all other kinds of shit in order to try and get into the radio friendly scene to fit in with the nu-metal movement… and as I complied I grew to dislike what I was becoming."
 Eventually, Gomes said, he would try to make the band's next album, Only in Amerika as uncommercial as possible, to provoke people lyrically as a backlash against the more commercial sound of Blackout.

+Music and lyrics

+The music in Blackout shows a huge shift in the bands sound in comparison to previous two albums.
+It includes much more singing and a lot less rapping, going for a more mainstream-friendly sound.
+Jahred’s lyrics on the album reflect a dark time after the success of “Broke” when he battled severe depression.

+Beatdust described the band as "becoming another Limp Bizkit clone" with Broke and Blackout, which were recorded to pay back the losses owed to the label to recoup the commercial failure of the band's 1997 self-titled debut album.